cmm/nock/README.md

 limited to 32.
 I know, no need to thank me.
 To raise the limit, `(setf nock:*max-reductions* <something-higher>)`.

-8. Also you may want to try the "compiler" (it's a mostly-naive lambda chainer, actually) by doing `(nock:set-evaluation-mode :lock)`.
+8. Also you may want to try the compiler by doing `(nock:set-evaluation-mode :lock)`.
 It relies on the underlying CL compiler for tail recursion optimization (SBCL's good for it, perhaps some others are too).
-There's no tracing.
+There's no tracing and probably some bugs.